 The monitoring functions of Pandora NMS is based on SNMP procedures.
 Your central network manager node will poll the system constantly to keep track of device statuses.
 Standard SNMP alerts report critical conditions as they arise without waiting for a status request from the network manager.
 The Pandora engine is able to communicate with devices using SNMPv1, v2c, and v3.

-The Pandora package doesn’t just cover network monitoring.
+The Pandora package doesn’t just cover real-time network monitoring.
 The wider system, called Pandora FMS, includes address management as well with a built-in IPAM.
 The IP address manager can operate with both IPv4 and IPv6 addresses.

-A third element of Pandora FMS is its configuration management system, which can keep track of your company’s software patch status and detect rogue software on the system.
+The third element of Pandora FMS is its configuration management system, which can keep track of your company’s software patch status and detect rogue software on the system.

-Whether this combination would be of interest to your depends on if you already have a DDI suite and configuration management system with which you are happy.
+Whether this combination would be of interest to you depends on if you already have a DDI suite and configuration management system with which you are happy.
 However, if you are looking for an entirely new networking toolkit, this option could work out well for you.

-If you have a multi-site network, you can centralize all of the management of your organization’s WAN into one location.
+If you have a multi-site network, you can centralize all of the management of your organization’s WAN into one location through remote monitoring.
 However, it is possible to divide up the responsibilities and system access in the dashboard to limit onsite managers’ access to just their subnets — the dashboard’s contents are fully customizable.
 It is also possible to define roles within the console to give partial access to the controls of the dashboard, enabling junior staff to safely participate and upline managers to access reporting functions.

 Pandora NMS is a Spanish product and its prices are set in Euros.
-The basic network monitoring package is available as a “Community” edition of its open source software for free.
-The full-feature Network Management System starts at €2,625 and the price increases with more network nodes.
-That price includes a maintenance and support package for one year.
-An Enterprise solution for large networks includes cloud-service tracking.
-That plan starts at €3,750 for the first year, with a year’s support and maintenance included.
+The basic network monitoring software package is available as a “Community” edition of its open-source software for free.
+The full feature Network Management System starts at €850 (£716), which includes professional support.
+That price is for a package that includes 35 endpoint licenses and the price increases with larger license counts.

-Some extra features are available as added extras, but are included with the Enterprise plan.
+Some extra features are available as added extras but are included with the Enterprise plan.
 They include remote access systems and SAP monitoring.
 If you need those, you might consider upgrading to the Corporate plan where those extra features are included in the price.
 The Corporate package is priced by negotiation.

 Whichever option you go for, you will get an auto-discovery module.
 This automatically maps your network topology and logs all of the devices connected to the system.
 You are allowed up to 1,000 network devices, but with both of the paid services, the number of devices you can have is unlimited.

-The monitoring doesn’t just limit itself to standard network equipment, terminals and printers.
+The monitoring doesn’t just limit itself to standard network equipment, terminals, and printers.
 It will also monitor power supplies, server racks, ports, fans, and fabric cards.

 The network monitoring system is based on SNMP.
 This is great because it means that you get automatic compatibility with all new equipment currently manufactured with network connectors.
 SNMP alerts provide device failure notification that feeds directly into the dashboard.
 Traffic flows around the network are monitored by NetFlow.

 Whether you choose to use the onsite system or the cloud-based version of Zenoss’s LAN monitoring service, the dashboard is web-based, which means that is can be accessed from any GUI operating system.
 You can extend the capabilities of Zenoss to cover multiple sites and institute remote monitoring by installing data collectors on each site.

 The standard monitoring software can be expanded by ZenPacks.
 These are notification add-ons that cater to specific hardware produced by a range of well-known equipment manufacturers.
 You don’t need to install all of the available ZenPacks.
 However, knowledge of the existence of a ZenPack for a specific device will make it easier to buy in new equipment for your multi-vendor environment.

 Dynatrace is different to all of the other network monitoring systems on this list.
 It focuses on the performance of network connections rather than on the statuses of devices connected to the network.
-The graphical representations of the network are stunning and they can highlight where physical cabling got over complicated, giving you an overview of how you can better lay out your network.
+The graphical representations of the network are stunning and they can highlight where physical cabling got overcomplicated, giving you an overview of how you can better lay out your network.

-The network monitoring extends to virtual environments.
+The real-time network monitoring extends to virtual environments.
 As with the physical network, Dynatrace will discover your connections and map them.
 The layout of the virtual environment shows you how much traffic each of your virtual machines attracts, giving you a better chance of right-sizing capacity.
 The nodes mapped as part of the virtual environment can also include any cloud services that your business employs.

 Dynatrace analyzes network traffic at the process level.
 You will be able to see which processes use the most resources and which aspects of your infrastructure are being strained.
 Apart from network resources, Dynatrace presents server utilization metrics, including memory, disk, and CPU usage.

 The Dynatrace system would be ideal for online businesses.
-You can track application performance and see how each user’s activities ripple through to software activation, process activity, and resource usage.
-The representations of activity rely heavily on mapping.
-This is a fairly unique approach to performance monitoring and is very effective.
+You can track application performance and see how each user’s activities ripple through to software activation, process network activity, and resource usage.
+The representations of network activity rely heavily on mapping.
+This is a fairly unique approach to network performance monitoring and is very effective.
 The focus on process flows rather than equipment performance makes this more of a network analyzer rather than a straightforward monitor.

 If you looked at the other network monitors on this list and decided that they don’t really give you the details on flows of data that you were looking for, then Dynatrace is probably the answer to your problem.